 Perhaps though, there is an argument that sports spread betting lends itself to precise bettors.
 If you’ve calculated that a horse is both likely to win, and to wipe the floor with its competitors, then your selection method might be better suited to spread betting than fixed odds.
 For example, betting on the ‘number of lengths between the 1st and 2nd place horse’ market.

-But on the other hand spread betting is very dangerous.
+But on the other hand spread betting is very risky.
 I can’t emphasise this enough.
 You usually bet with credit, and then win or lose money from that.
 Losing means that you’re in debt to the spread betting company, and winning means they’re in debt to you.
-It’s easy for things to spiral out of control.
+It’s easy for things to spiral out of control if you don’t bet responsibly.

 What’s the Best Site for Sports Spread Betting?